 The overarching vision of ONF in setting standards in post-concussion care is:

 To have the right care, delivered at the right time, by the right provider, across the province.

 - Trajectory of post-concussion care: Currently there is no accepted clear post-concussion care pathway and as a result patients often receive services in a haphazard and uncoordinated way.
 At times health care providers are well meaning but do not follow the elements of appropriate and optimal post-concussion care.

 - Long waitlists: The wait to receive specialized post-concussion care when symptoms of concussion do not resolve is currently far too long.
-Patients desperate to find treatment for persisting symptoms can be vulnerable to services that while accessible, may not be appropriate for their needs.
+Patients desperate to find treatment for prolonged symptoms can be vulnerable to services that, while accessible, may not be appropriate for their needs.